abits/blueprints/README.rst

 See what your shining new ``fabfile.py`` has to offer by running ``fab -l`` in the directory where ``fabfile.py`` is; this file is only created if it doesn't exist.
-So you can later savely modify and extend it as part of your project.
+So you can later safely modify and extend it as part of your project.

 Install the framework of your choice with: